MidnightsFX/Valheim_Armory/ValheimAdditions/Package/README.md

 ## Installation (manual)
 Toss the ValheimAdditions folder and files into your plugins folder.
-Technically the only thing required is the ValheimAdditions.ddl, configs will generate on first run.

 ## Whats included